|Health & Character Requirements|

 To enter the Cook Islands, applicants must be of good character.

 In order for the Cook Islands Government to determine whether you are of good character, you may be asked to provide police certificates for each country you have resided in for 12 months or more over the last 5 years, including the Cook Islands.
+For Immigration purposes, a character report is deemed valid for 6 months.

 Failure to submit a required police certificate may result in the refusal of an application for an entry permit to stay in the Cook Islands.